-The U.S. Bureau of Labor Statistics (BLS) reported that editors as a whole received an average annual wage of $64,910 in May 2015.
-The BLS also noted that editors in the radio and television broadcasting industry earned a mean annual salary of $57,930 the same year.
-Editors living in District of Columbia, New York, New Jersey, Massachusetts, and California earned the highest wages.
+The U.S. Bureau of Labor Statistics (BLS) reported that editors as a whole received an average annual wage of $69,480 in May 2018.
+The BLS also noted that editors in the radio and television broadcasting industry earned a mean annual salary of $68,500 the same year.
+Editors living in District of Columbia, Massachusetts, New York, Hawaii and California earned the highest wages.

 Outlook for a Radio Editor